Callable decorators#

 Decorate a function to be executed with higher or lower priority.

-value (str) – one of high, medium, or low; defaults to medium
+value – one of high, medium, or low

-The priority allows you to control the order of callable execution, if your plugin needs it.
+The priority allows you some control over the order of callable execution, if your plugin needs it.
+If a callable does not specify its priority, Sopel assumes medium.

 Decorate a function to be rate-limited.